plotly/dash-pivottable/README.md

 # Dash Pivottable

-Dash Pivottable is a Dash component wrapping the [react-pivottable library](https://github.com/plotly/react-pivottable/), created by Nicholas at Plotly.
+Dash Pivottable is a Dash component wrapping the [react-pivottable library](https://github.com/plotly/react-pivottable/), created by Nicolas at Plotly.
 It lets you build interactive pivot tables using purely Python.

 ![pivot table demo](images/pivottable-demo.gif)